smileinnovation/imannotate/README.md

 make
 ```

 That will use docker-compose to build images and start containers.
-Your uid:gid is written in a "base compose file" named .user.compose.yml to bind them inside the containers, to not have any rights problems when process writes files.
+Your uid:gid is written in a _base compose file_ named `.user.compose.yml` to bind them inside the containers, to not have any rights problems when process writes files.

 You may visit http://localhost:8080 to navigate application.

 To simplify development:

-- each change in Golang sources rebuild API (using "gin")
+- each change in Golang sources rebuild API (using _gin_)
 - each change in Angular sources refreshes the view in browser (live-reload)

 You may now use docker-compose to add Angular component, install packages, or Golang packages (with glide):